Whiteknight/Rosella/winxed/functions.md

 The `function` keyword is used to create normal subroutines (in namespaces), methods (in classes) and closures (in functions).
 It is important to remember that all `function`s are objects and can be passed around like objects.

+## Inlines

+Inlining code and avoiding the call/return sequence entirely can be a big optimization boost.
+Some compilers are able to automatically find inlinable functions and inline their contents at compile time.
+In winxed it's not so easy for the compiler to do automatically, but you can manually specify certain routines as being intended for inlining.
+The Winxed compiler will then inline these function bodies.

+The syntax for writing an inline function is this:

+    inline foo(var a, int b, ...) return int
+    {
+        ...
+        return 4;
+    }

+This is just an example and the ellipses are not literal code.
+The `inline` keyword is used instead of the `function` keyword and the return type of the block must be specified with the declaration.
+It's important to note that inlined blocks do not work with multiple returns or returns with PCC flag modifiers.
+They also do not allow parameters with PCC flag modifiers.

+Blocks marked `inline` are for inlining only.
+These functions are not compiled separately, are not included in a namespace and are not searchable at runtime.